-While continuing his work as a successful restaurateur and balancing his book and TV commitments, Atul’s work ethic and talent have not gone unnoticed, and he had the privilege of cooking for Prince Charles at St James’s Palace as well as being personally invited to meet HM The Queen during one of the President of India’s official visits.
+His work ethic and talent have not gone unnoticed as he has had the privilege to cook for Prince Charles at St James’s Palace, as well as having been personally invited to meet HM The Queen during one of the President of India’s official visit.